reality-two/reality2-documentation/README.md

 # Documentation

-A great place to start...

-Go into the [instructions folder](./instructions/README.md) to get going with Reality2 Sentants.
+Welcome to the Reality2 documentation.

+For a high-level, user-friendly description, check [here](./userfriendly/README.md).

+For a more technical description, check [here](./instructions/README.md).